MA in History and Museum Studies

 Program Requirements and Policies

-- The MA in History and Museum Studies requires successful completion of eleven courses.
+- The MA in History and Museum Studies requires successful completion of eleven courses: six in History and five in Museum Studies.
 Normally, students are expected to complete the MA program within two academic years.
 All students must take History 200: the Historiography Proseminar, the Museum Studies Foundation Course, one research course, three Museum Studies elective courses, and the Museum Studies Internship.

 - Completion of the program requires proven reading proficiency in at least one language besides English.
 Proficiency can be demonstrated either by passing one of the language exams administered by the foreign language departments at Tufts or by taking two courses in a single foreign language, the second coming at least at level 3 of Tufts' language courses.
 To assist in deciding which route to adopt, each incoming student must take the pertinent foreign language placement exam at the time of registration for the first term, and upon receiving the results anyone intending to take courses must indicate a plan to do so within two years.